DataBiosphere/toil/docs/running/cloud/amazon.rst

    the installed version that you are using if you're using a different version): ::

     $ TOIL_APPLIANCE_SELF=quay.io/ucsc_cgl/toil:5.3.0 \
-          toil launch-cluster clustername \
+          toil launch-cluster <cluster-name> \
+          --clusterType kubernetes \
           --leaderNodeType t2.medium \
+          --nodeTypes t2.medium -w 1 \
           --zone us-west-1a \
           --keyPairName id_rsa

 To further break down each of these commands:

     **TOIL_APPLIANCE_SELF=quay.io/ucsc_cgl/toil:latest** --- This is optional.
-It specifies a mesos docker image that we maintain with the latest version of toil installed on it.
+It specifies a ubuntu-based docker image that we maintain with the latest version of toil installed on it.
 If you want to use a different version of toil, please specify the image tag you need from https://quay.io/repository/ucsc_cgl/toil?tag=latest&tab=tags.

     **toil launch-cluster** --- Base command in toil to launch a cluster.

-    **clustername** --- Just choose a name for your cluster.
+    **<cluster-name>** --- Just choose a name for your cluster.

+    **--clusterType kubernetes** --- Specify the type of cluster to coordinate and execute your workflow.
+Kubernetes is the recommended option.

     **--leaderNodeType t2.medium** --- Specify the leader node type.
 Make a t2.medium (2CPU; 4Gb RAM; $0.0464/Hour).
 List of available AWS instances: https://aws.amazon.com/ec2/pricing/on-demand/

+    **--nodeTypes t2.medium -w 1** --- Specify the worker node type and the number of worker nodes to launch.
+The kubernetes cluster requires at least 1 worker node.

     **--zone us-west-1a** --- Specify the AWS zone you want to launch the instance in.
 Must have the same prefix as the zone in your awscli credentials (which, in the example of this tutorial is: "us-west-1").